Coronavirus (COVID-19)

 Australian Government COVID-19 website

-The Australian government has set up a helpline for people with disability to get information about Coronavirus (COVID-19) and the COVID-19 vaccine.
-The Helpline is available Monday to Friday 8am to 8pm (AEDT) and Saturday and Sunday 9am to 7pm (AEDT).
+The Australian government has set up the disability gateway to get information about Coronavirus (COVID-19) and the COVID-19 vaccine.

 Issues for women with disability